jodunk/documentation/docs/other/surveillance/surveillance.rst

 Storage
 ^^^^^^^^^^

-Milestone does not allow writing to a network share.
-Therefore it records to the S:\ directory which is on the HDD datastore (inside Misc\\Surveillance VM).
+SSD (C:\\) provides the OS and Milestone software.

-The recording drive is a 250GB vDisk on the SSD share (2x Samsung 850 Pros)
+A Seagate Skyhawk 8TB (D:\\) drive holds the recording files and archive storage.

 Motion Detection
 ------------------

 Motion detection is handled by the cameras internally.
-They are then FTP'd to the server which is running Filezilla under the hikvision username.
+They are then FTP'd to the server which is running FileZilla under the hikvision username.
+The path shared is D:\\OneDrive\\Surveillance.

 This is then uploaded to OneDrive.

-This script is run daily by Windows Task Scheduler to delete pictures older than 14 days old
+This script (D:\\remove_old_pictures.bat) is run daily by Windows Task Scheduler to delete pictures older than 14 days old.

 .. code-block:: none

-  forfiles /P "S:\Motion Capture\OneDrive\Surveillance" /D -14 /C "cmd /c del @path"
+  forfiles /P "D:\\OneDrive\\Surveillance" /D -14 /C "cmd /c del @path"

 Each image is prefixed with its name.